NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC)

 The NSIDC DAAC distributes cryosphere and related geophysical data from NASA Earth-observing satellite missions, airborne campaigns, and field observations.
 These data can be used to study topics relating to snow cover, sea ice, ice sheets, ice shelves, glaciers, frozen ground, soil moisture, climate interactions, and more.

 Accessing the data is free though users are required to have a NASA Earthdata login.
 This no-charge, single-sign-on service enables NASA to better understand user needs, and keep users apprised of relevant news and updates.
 NASA also requires that data users properly cite data products when publishing their results.

 The NSIDC DAAC is one of twelve Distributed Active Archive Centers (DAACs) in NASA's Earth Science Data and Information System Project (ESDIS).
 The primary goal of ESDIS is to maximize the scientific return from NASA's missions and experiments for research and applied scientists, decision makers, and society at large.

 The DAACs are part of the ESDIS Earth Observing System Data and Information System (EOSDIS), a distributed system of facilities located at institutions like NSIDC across the US.
-Each DAAC is designed to process, archive, document, and distribute NASA Earth science data sets for the study of one or more areas of Earth science.
+Each DAAC is designed to process, archive, document, and distribute NASA Earth science data products for the study of one or more areas of Earth science.

 Collectively, the DAACs provide reliable, robust services to users whose needs may cross the traditional boundaries of a science discipline, while continuing to support the particular needs of users within the discipline communities.